Row Ontario Retrospective: The History of Coaching in Ontario

 “The university season was intense but fun,” said Love.
 “Competition drove the programs, and novices were racing within two weeks.
 There was a great camaraderie amongst the coaches, lots of rivalries but fun for both athletes and coaches.”

-Love, Purcer, Morrow, Dowd, Marshall, Nicholson and Monarch are just a few of the many Ontario coaches who have left their mark on the Ontario coaching landscape and served as mentors to other developing coaches.
-Others like Volker Nolte (Western), John Armitage (Kingston Rowing Club/Queen’s), Tony Biernacki Sr. (Brock University), Jim Roche (Leander Boat Club), Neil Campbell (St. Catharines) and Stan Murdza (St. Catharines) are just a few more names commonly heard as coaches who have furthered coach development or made a big impact on others’ coaching styles since the creation of the ORA in 1970.
+Love, Purcer, Morrow, Nolte, Trono, Dowd, Marshall, Armitage, Thompson-Willie, Nicholson and Monarch are just a few of the many Ontario coaches who have left their mark on the Ontario coaching landscape and served as mentors to other developing coaches.
+Others like Tony Biernacki Sr. (Brock University), Nancy Storrs (Ridley Graduate Boat Club), Jim Roche (Leander Boat Club), Neil Campbell (St. Catharines Rowing Club), former Row Ontario President Mike Thompson (St. Catharines Rowing Club) and Stan Murdza (St. Catharines Rowing Club) are just a few more names commonly heard as coaches who have furthered coach development or made a big impact on others’ coaching styles since the creation of the ORA in 1970.
 However, to limit the names of impactful coaches to a short list would be doing a disservice to all the coaches who have contributed to the coach development program in Ontario over the years.
 The coaching development program is ever evolving and in more recent years, rowing coaches have had to adapt to changes in coaching techniques, methods and education to stay current.

 From a high performance coaching perspective, the changes in technology in the last 30 years has significantly impacted the profession.
 Video and computer analysis are now an essential method of teaching.
 Communication with athletes has also been impacted by the changes in technology, especially over the last ten years.
 The changes in sport science may have been the biggest, as sport psychology, sport medicine, nutrition, off-season training, prehab and rehab are now an integral part of any high performance program.